 The NSF-DOE Vera C. Rubin Observatory will be performing the 10-year Legacy Survey of Space and Time (LSST; Z. Ivezić et al. 2019) starting in 2025.
-Rubin Observatory is located on Cerro Pachon in Chile and consists of the 8.4 m Simonyi Survey Telescope (S. J. Thomas et al. 2022) with the 3.2-gigapixel LSSTCam survey camera (A. Roodman et al. 2024) performing the main survey and the Rubin Auxiliary Telescope (P. Ingraham et al. 2020) providing supplementary atmospheric calibration data.
+Rubin Observatory is located on Cerro Pachon in Chile and consists of the 8.4 m Simonyi Survey Telescope with the 3.4-gigapixel LSSTCam survey camera performing the main survey and the Rubin Auxiliary Telescope providing supplementary atmospheric calibration data.
 The Data Management System (DMS; W. O'Mullane et al. 2022) is designed to handle the flow of data from the telescope, approaching 20 TB per night, in order to issue alerts and to prepare annual data releases.
 A central component of the DMS is the LSST Science Pipelines software that provides the algorithms and frameworks required to process the data from the LSST and generate the coadds, difference images, and catalogs to the user community for scientific analysis.